physical-computation/Warp-firmware/README.md

 - 'z': dump all sensors data.
 Enter selection>
 ````
-You can probe around the menus to figure out what to do.
+You can probe around the menu to figure out what to do.
 In brief, you will likely want:

 1. Menu item `b` to set the I2C baud rate.